BrashRatel/BrashRatel.github.io/.github/README.md

 1. **Quick Start**: Visit the [GitHub Page](https://split.r00t.co) instance to try Split🗲Tab with my LNBits server/wallet.

 >[!NOTE]
->Only donate or test with small amounts to default wallet, use info below if you'd like to contribute anything substantial.
+>Only test with small amounts to default instance, use info below if you'd like to use in production or contribute anything substantial.

 2. **Change LNBits Config**:
    - Click the Bitcoin icon in the top left corner of the interface to modify LNBits URL/KEY information on-the-fly.